haacked/haacked.com/_posts/archived/2015/2015-06-29-git-migrate.markdown

 So what happens when you run into the situation I just described?
 Are you stuck?
 Heavens no!
 [The thing about Git](http://2ndscale.com/rtomayko/2008/the-thing-about-git) is that its very design supports fixing up mistakes after the fact.
 It's very forgiving in this regard.
 For example, a recent blog post on the GitHub blog highlights all the different ways [you can undo mistakes in Git](https://github.com/blog/2019-how-to-undo-almost-anything-with-git).

-## The Easy Case - Fixing `master`
+## The Easy Case - Fixing the main branch

 This is the simple case.
-I made commits on master that were intended for a branch off of master.
+I made commits on `master` that were intended for a branch off of master.
 Let's walk through this scenario step by step with some visual aids.

 The following diagram shows the state of my repository before I got all itchy trigger finger on it.